 Open the mixer with alsamixer, make your changes and exit with the Escape Key.

-If you want to make your changes permanent, make sure you have remounted the system for write access, then store your configuration with the following command:
+If you want to make your changes permanent, make sure you have the system enabled for write access, then store your configuration with the following command:

 sudo alsactl store